apocalyptech/eschalon_utils/README.txt

    $ ln -s /path/to/eschalon_b1_char.py .
    $ ln -s /path/to/eschalon_b1_map.py .
    $ ln -s /path/to/eschalon_b2_char.py .
+   $ ln -s /path/to/eschalon_b2_map.py .

 At that point you should be able to just run "eschalon_b1_char.py" from the command prompt, for instance.
 Setting up shortcuts through your window manager of choice should work fine, as well.
 Failing that, just run them from the directory you untarred them into.

+NOTE ABOUT BOOK II MAP EDITING: To edit Book II map files, you'll need two other packages installed which may not be present on your system.
+The first is PyCrypto: http://www.dlitz.net/software/pycrypto/  This tends to be packaged as "python-crypto" by most distributions.
+Gentoo uses "pycrypto."
+The second package is czipfile, available here: http://pypi.python.org/pypi/czipfile This is probably not packaged by your distribution yet.
+The easiest way to install it would be via either easy_install or pip:

+  # easy_install czipfile
+ or
+  # pip install czipfile

+If those methods don't work for you, you should be able to just download it from the above link.
+Note that czipfile isn't ACTUALLY required to edit Book II maps, but without czipfile, loading maps can take an absurdly long time.
+Trust me, you will want to have it installed.
+Note once again that this only affects Book II map editing.
+The character editors, and the Book I map editor are not affected.

 As of 0.5.0, the minimum gtk+ required MIGHT be 2.18.0, though you may have success with earlier versions.
 If there are problems with older versions,